France preschool activities

-My boys have been so excited for us to continue our “travels” after completing our Philippines preschool unit.
+My boys have been so excited for us to continue our “travels” after completing our Philippines unit.
 They loved creating their own 3D jeepneys, making a Philippine Christmas parol, playing Filipino games, and making some delicious treats.

 And now we’re off to France in our home tour of the world!